-Born on December 30, 1962, Joshua Clover is the author of two books of poems, The Totality for Kids (University of California Press, 2006), and Madonna anno domini (1997), which was chosen by Jorie Graham to receive the 1996 Walt Whitman Award.
+Born on December 30, 1962, in California, Joshua Clover received his BA in English literature from Boston University and his MFA from the Iowa Writers’ Workshop.
+He is the author of three books of poems: Red Epic (Commune Editions, 2015), The Totality for Kids (University of California Press, 2006), and Madonna anno domini (Louisiana State University Press, 1997), which was chosen by Jorie Graham to receive the 1996 Walt Whitman Award.

-About his most recent collection, Judith Butler has said: "In this brilliant volume, the fragmented world of a late and lost modernity has its own moving and lucid affect, its forms of aliveness.
+About The Totality for Kids, Judith Butler writes: “In this brilliant volume, the fragmented world of a late and lost modernity has its own moving and lucid affect, its forms of aliveness.
 We encounter here an enormous clarity of language in the service of a poetics that brilliantly queries our historical moment in and as form.”

-Clover is an associate professor of English literature and critical theory at the University of California, Davis.
+Clover is a professor of English literature and critical theory at the University of California, Davis.